-module Const:global constantssig
+module Const:global constantssig..end

 basically, these values were determined by experiments